 Grades of Stainless Used in Cookware

-Cookware comes mainly in three grades of stainless steel: 200 Series, 300 Series, and 400 Series.
+Clad stainless cookware is made from three grades of stainless steel: 200 Series, 300 Series, and 400 Series.
 Often it is a combination of two of these (e.g., 400 Series on the outside for induction compatibility, 300 Series on the cooking surface for durability).
 200- and 300-Series contain "a maximum of 0.15% carbon, a minimum of 16% chromium, and enough nickel or manganese to retain their structure at all temperatures up to their melting point" (from the Wikipedia article).

 Here are the main differences between the three: